FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 • Display can be difficult to read

-• Use manual could be improved
+• User manual could be improved

-GUTA Trailer Tire Pressure Monitoring System
+GUTA Trailer Tires Pressure Monitoring System

-Number of Sensors: 12 sensors
+Number of sensors: 12

-Programmable Modes:
+Programmable modes:

 • Preset programs